 Nothing says summer like music festivals.
-We have the lowdown on the biggest and best festivals across the country in 2019.
+We have the lowdown on the biggest and best festivals taking place throughout Japan.

 Westside Outdoor Festival, Okayama

 For those looking for a proper outdoorsy event, this may be your best bet.
 The festival takes place on an island in the Seto Inland Sea and makes the most of the abundant nature in the area.
 It’s family-friendly and boasts several activities ranging from slackline walking, SUP boarding, and even kid-friendly bungee jumping(!).
 Chill DJs and folk singers make up the main music roster, and there are even woodworking workshops for those feeling crafty.

 Located conveniently in the Yokohama Red Brick Warehouse area, this art, film, music, and surf culture festival is a local favorite.
 There are plenty of art stalls and shows, as well as movie showings.
 Or, you can just head to the chillout area and do some yoga — the choice is yours.